Smith Maneuver Blueprint for Success in 2025

 Years down the road when approaching retirement, you’ll likely have a large NON Registered investment (ie. NON RRSP/ TFSA) that is part of the Smith Maneuver strategy.
 So when selling the investment and taking the profits, it will be subject to capital gains tax.

-It’s very important to consider the income tax treatment of these capital gains (profits from the Smith Maneuver), and to potentially reduce income tax.
+It’s important to consider the income tax treatment of these capital gains (profits from the Smith Maneuver), and to potentially reduce income tax.

 One way to do this is to collapse the Smith Maneuver slowly over time.
-This means selling the investments to pay down the HELOC and take profits, perhaps over 5 years as leading up to, or as you enter retirement.
-If you still have a main amortizing mortgage in addition to the tax deductible HELOC, you could pay off the main mortgage at 20% per year, for example and potentially avoid pre payment penalty.
+This means selling the investments to pay down the HELOC and take profits, perhaps over 5 years leading up to, or as you enter retirement.
+If you still have a main amortizing mortgage in addition to the tax deductible HELOC, you could pay off the main mortgage at 20% per year, for example, and potentially avoid pre payment penalty.

 Another potential strategy is to plan some years at the beginning of retirement, with no other income.
 This means postponing pensions for some time, to dedicate these years to cashing out your Smith Maneuver, thereby keeping the marginal tax rates and average income tax paid, at their lowest.